 To be honest it wasn’t very hard to make it.
 We’ve just had to collect paper rolls for about two-three weeks.
 When we had enough rolls he stuck them together with a hot glue gun.
 On the back and on the top (as a roof) he used an old box.
 As my hubby is good with drawing he made a beautiful Hot Wheels flag on the back and imitation of a brick wall.

 He had so much fun and our little boy was trying to help him.
-So we spend nice quality time together.
+So we spend a nice quality time together.
 On the end a satisfaction was huge.
-Our son was amazed and he played with it for a long time.
+Our son was amazed and he played with his Hot Wheels garage for a long time.
 And it didn’t cost a lot so we weren’t afraid that he will break it and we will cry for how much we spend on it.
 If you want to see more projects from toilet rolls you should be able to find them on Pinterest.

 OK, I don’t want to make it longer.
 Here you have some pictures of our little DIY.